Release of mosquitoes as part of Project Wolbachia sparks alarm among some residents

 NEA's data has shown that after a few months of releases, the population of the Aedes aegypti mosquito falls to very low levels, decreasing by up to 98 per cent, and bites from these mosquitoes also dropped significantly, said Mr Baey.

-This is shown through the reduction of dengue cases by up to 70 per cent observed in study sites with at least one year of mosquito releases.
+This is seen in the fall in dengue cases by up to 70 per cent that was observed in study sites with at least one year of mosquito releases.

 "However, as the Wolbachia-Aedes technology does not affect other species of mosquitoes, residents may still experience some bites from such mosquitoes," he added.